tae898/explicit-memory/misc/related-papers.md

 2. Most of the existing works save observations in memory in a tabular format, without altering them.
    * This approach doesn't scale, especially when the observations are big (e.g., image)
    * Therefore in our work, we "encode" them, just like humans do.
 When the observations are encoded into memories, they are saved as symbolic knowledge graphs, which saves both space and encourages XAI.
 At the moment our memory storage is also just a tabular format.
 Converting this into a symbolic knowledge graph is a TODO.
+3. Some existing works have their memory as just numeric hidden representations (e.g., an RNN hidden state).
+   *  I don't like this approach at all.
+It's not interpretable.
+I want more symbolic.

 ## List of papers